mahmud-nobe/comp_phys_6860/projects/project2/readme.md

 #### Member Functions:
 - Print: show the dimension and vector components
 - Length: return the magnitude of the vector
-- scaler_prod: return the result of a scaler product with another vector
+- scaler_prod(vecNd &v): return the result of a scaler product with another vector

 #### Operators:
 - **+** scaler addition of two vectors